Isabel P. Montañez

 Isabel Patricia Montañez is a paleoclimatologist specializing in geochemical records of ancient climate change.
 She is a distinguished professor and a Chancellor's Leadership Professor in the department of earth and planetary sciences at University of California, Davis.
 As of 2021, Montañez is the director of the UC Davis Institute of the Environment.

 Early life

 Isabel Montañez was born in Geneva, Switzerland, to a Swiss mother and a Colombian father.
 As a child, she moved to Manchester, England, and then in 1969 to Pennsylvania, United States.
 She enjoyed and excelled at math and science as a child and was encouraged to become a geologist by an inspiring teacher.

 Education

 Montañez attended Bryn Mawr College where she majored in geology and graduated with B.A. in 1981.
 After Bryn Mawr, she worked as a consultant and then as a museum technician for the Smithsonian Museum of Natural History where she became interested in ancient climate change.
 She went on to work with Fred Read at Virginia Polytechnic Institute and was his first woman graduate student.
-She earned her Ph.D. in geology in 1989.
+She earned her PhD in geology in 1989.